seyhajin/monkey2/modules/monkey/newdocs/language/arrays.md

 ints=ints.Resize( 5 )	'ints now contains 1,2,3,0,0
 ```

-(Note that resize does not actually resize the array!
-It actually returns a resized *copy* of the array.)
+Note that resize actually returns a resized *copy* of the input array.
+The input array is not modified in any way.

-Note that mutidimensional arrays cannot currently be sliced or resized, and you cannot create an initialized multidimensional arrays.
-These features are planned for the future though.
+Multidimensional arrays cannot currently be sliced or resized.

 For more information, see the [[types.Array.Resize|Array.Resize]] API documentation.